FOR IMMEDIATE RELEASE

 Contact: Laurie Kappe

-On November 17, The California Wellness Foundation (TCWF) will honor these three community leaders with its 19th annual California Peace Prize at a ceremony in San Francisco.
-In recognition of their efforts to prevent violence and promote peace, the honorees will each receive a cash award of $25,000.
-Profiles, photographs and video of the honorees can be accessed here.
+On December 12, the Foundation will honor these community leaders at its 20th annual California Peace Prize ceremony in Los Angeles.
+In recognition of their efforts to prevent violence and promote peace, the honorees each receive a cash award of $25,000.

 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women's health, and work and health.
 It also responds to timely issues and special projects outside the funding priorities.

 Since its founding, TCWF has awarded 6,544 grants totaling more than $815 million.
 It is one of the state's largest private foundations.
 Please visit TCWF's website at CalWellness.org for more information, including a newsroom section devoted to the California Peace Prize and the three honorees.
 High-resolution photos are also available.
 Video interview clips are posted at TCWF's YouTube channel.

 Note to reporters & editors:

 “The” in “The California Wellness Foundation” is part of the Foundation’s legal name.
 Please do not drop or lowercase the “T.”